U.S. watchdog downplays deadline on China audit inspections

 Tension has been building for months between Chinese authorities and the PCAOB about inspecting the work of accounting firms that audit the financial books of Chinese corporations listed on U.S. stock exchanges.

-Most of this work is done by the legally separate Chinese affiliates of the world's Big Four accounting firms: Deloitte DLTE.UL, KPMG KPMG.UL, Ernst & Young ERNY.UL and PricewaterhouseCoopers PWC.UL.
+Most of this work is done by the legally separate Chinese affiliates of the world's Big Four accounting firms: Deloitte , KPMG, Ernst & Young and PricewaterhouseCoopers.

 After a string of financial scandals involving U.S.-listed Chinese companies, the PCAOB is pushing the Chinese government for permission to inspect the work being done there by the affiliates.
 The Chinese government has refused.